Don Kjelleren, Executive Director

 Email Leigh.

-My Role in the Office: I oversee our Operations & External Relations team which includes Employer Relations, our EphLink Mentoring Community, Communications & Events, Student Internship Programs, and Data Analytics.
+I oversee our Operations & External Relations team which includes Employer Relations, our EphLink Mentoring Community, Communications & Events, Student Internship Programs, and Data Analytics.

 Best Spot in the Berkshires: MassMoca (or more specifically Bright Ideas!)